 Lance joined Blackbaud after five years in corporate and business development with Savi Technology, a venture capital-backed logistics software company acquired by Lockheed Martin in 2006.

 Lance received his B.A. in International Affairs from the University of Richmond and his M.A. in International Economics from the George Washington University.
 He has numerous nonprofit interests, and serves as the Treasurer of the Lowcountry Children’s Museum in Charleston, SC.

 Senior Vice President of Sales

 James brings nearly 15 years of business development, operations, and high revenue growth experience ranging from start-up to mature enterprise technology companies.
 Prior to DreamBox, James spent over 10 years at Hobsons in sales and business development leadership roles across K-12 and higher education divisions, and most recently scaled revenue and client success teams as VP of Sales at edtech Saas company MasteryConnect.
-Demonstrating DreamBox’s deep passion to change the way the world learns, James currently leads the new, expansion, client experience, and renewal businesses at DreamBox.
+Demonstrating DreamBox’s deep passion to change the way the world learns, James currently leads the new, expansion, and renewal businesses at DreamBox.
 He holds a BS from Clemson University and an MBA from Xavier University.

 Dianna is a proven leader of global Client Services organizations, bringing experience from a range of high-growth technology startups to global enterprise companies.
 Prior to Dreambox, Dianna served as COO for Level Technologies, a Techstars company with a mission to redefine financial services for the gig economy.
 Dianna and her family previously lived in London, where she was the Global Client Services and Solutions leader for Investis (now Investis Digital).

 As Senior Vice President of Client Success, Dianna leads the Client Support, Client Experience and Professional Development teams at Dreambox that deliver a wide range of services to delight our clients.